Online Bin Packing with Predictions

-Given the above negative result, a different measure of ``deviation'' is the ratio between the total size of fractional items in $\sigma$ over the total size of all items in $\sigma$.
+In light of the above negative result, a different measure of ``deviation'' can be defined the ratio between the total size of fractional items in $\sigma$ over the total size of all items in $\sigma$.
 The following theorem shows that this measure can better capture the performance of the algorithm in the fractional setting.

-\begin{theorem} Define $\hat{d}(\sigma)=(\sum_{x \in \sigma,x \neq \lfloor x \rfloor} x)/(\sum_{x\in \sigma} x)$.
+\begin{theorem} Define $\hat{d}(\sigma)=\frac{\sum_{x \in \sigma,x \neq \lfloor x \rceil} x}{\sum_{x\in \sigma} x}$.
 Let $A$ be any algorithm with frequency predictions that has competitive ratio $c$ if all items have integral size.
 Then there is an algorithm $A'$ that has competitive ratio at most $c + 2 \hat{d}(\sigma)$ for inputs with fractional sizes. \end{theorem}